priceline/design-system/MIGRATING_to_v3.md

 />
 ```

-- Components that now take a `node` instead of an icon name
+- Components that now take an `icon` node instead of an `iconName` string

   - Icon
   - Hug
   - Banner